 Turn off your air-conditioner.

 Air conditioning units are the number one consumers of electricity during the summer months.
 The heightened demand on municipal electricity grids can even lead to blackouts.
 Do your part by keeping the unit off as much as possible.
 Use fans to cool only the rooms of the house that are being used.
 If you do decide to turn the air-conditioner on, condition yourself to keep the temperature a few degrees higher than usual.
+Here are some tips for keeping cool without AC.

 Summer is the season for road trips, making it hard to conserve gas.
 There are still a few simple going green ideas.
 Anyone can reduce the amount of time they spend in the car.
 Carpools aren’t just for coworkers.
 Parents can arrange to take turns driving their kids and friends around to summer camp, the movies and the beach.
 Consolidating trips is another good way to reduce fuel consumption.
 Instead of taking a trip to the grocery store every time you need milk, plan ahead to buy everything you’ll need for at least a full week.
 Then while you’re out, be sure to also stop by the bank and post office.
 You can also take advantage of the nice weather to bike to your destination whenever feasible.
 As an added bonus, cycling is also good exercise!